yeasy/code_snippet/README.md

 Watch the specified file on remote, trigger action when there finds keyword in it.
 ###sm\_watcher
 Given some keyword and an url, will track it on the url webpage.
 User sm as an example.
+###wsgi
+A demo to show how to use wsgi and paste deployment to provide a web service.
+Run `python server.py` and get the version information by visiting localhost:8080.

 ##remote
 ###remoteAuth.sh